ethan-butler-alight/readwise2anki/README.md

 }
 ```

-5. Copy `src\readwise2anki` to your Anki addons folder
+5. Create a symlink pointing `src\readwise2anki` to your Anki addons folder

 6. `python runanki.py`